Frigg Fjord: Geography

 Frigg Fjord is an offshoot on the northern shore of Frederick E. Hyde Fjord located 95 km from Cape John Flagler, at the fjord entrance.
 The fjord is roughly oriented in a NW/SE direction.
 There are two small islands near the head and there is no glacier discharging in the fjord.
 Freja Fjord has its mouth in the opposite side of Frederick E. Hyde Fjord.

-Unusually for the latitude, the head area of Frigg Fjord is not frozen in the summer.
+Unusual for the latitude, the head area of Frigg Fjord is not frozen in the summer.
 When Lauge Koch saw a sector of this area from the air in 1938, he named it Drivhuset, meaning greenhouse, because he thought it was covered with vegetation, but it turned out to be an extensive, barren delta terrain.